- What resources does Canu require for a bacterial genome assembly? A mammalian assembly?

 - Nanopore R9 2D and PacBio P6

-- Based on exactly one publically released *A. thaliana* dataset),
+- Based on exactly one publically released A. thaliana dataset, slightly decrease the maximum allowed difference from the default of 4.5% to 4.0% with

 The most important determinant for assembly quality is sequence length, followed by the repeat complexity/heterozygosity of your sample.
 The first thing to check is the amount of corrected bases output by the correction step.
 This is logged in the stdout of Canu or in canu-scripts/canu.*.out if you are running in a grid environment.
 For example on a haploid H. sapiens sample:-- BEGIN TRIMMING -- ... -- In gatekeeper store 'chm1/trimming/asm.gkpStore': -- Found 5459105 reads. -- Found 91697412754 bases (29.57 times coverage). ...